kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### The dream

-It was now two weeks since he had been commissioned to work on the logo, and Sol did not have even a single draft design that passed muster.
-He feared that he was losing his famed golden touch that landed a winner with each project.
+It was now two weeks since he had been commissioned to work on the logo, and Sol did not have even a single draft design to show for that time.
+He feared that he was losing his famed golden touch that had landed a winner with each project.
 Weary and teary after much squinting at screens and books, exhausted in body and mind, and a little apprehensive, he fell into a deep but refreshing sleep.

 When he awoke, Sol had a clear recollection of a dream---or was it a reverie---in which he had met a man who had mouthed something that sounded foreign, but he was hard pressed to identify what pearls of wisdom had been uttered.